FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/api.md

     - Create a 'bcos _ sdk _ c _ transaction _ data' transaction structure, which is an unsigned transaction object
   - Parameters:
     - `group_id`: Group ID
     - `chain_id`: The chain ID.
-You can call the 'bcos _ sdk _ get _ group _ chain _ id' operation to obtain the chain ID of the group.
+You can call the 'bcos _ sdk _ get _ group _ chain _ id' operation to obtain the chain ID of the group
     - `to`: Called contract address, set to empty string when contract is deployed""
     - `bytes_input`: ABI-encoded parameter, byte array of bytes
     - `bytes_input_length`: length of byte array
     - `abi`: The ABI of the contract, which is a JSON string with optional parameters.
 You can enter the ABI of the contract when deploying the contract.
-By default, an empty string is entered.""
+By default, an empty string is entered""
     - `block_limit`: The block limit.
 You can call the 'bcos _ rpc _ get _ block _ limit' interface to obtain the
   - Return:
     - 'bcos _ sdk _ c _ transaction _ data' transaction structure pointer
-    - Failed to return 'NULL'.
+    - 'NULL' is returned.
 Use 'bcos _ sdk _ get _ last _ error' and 'bcos _ sdk _ get _ last _ error _ msg' to obtain the error code and error description
-  - 注意:
+  - Attention:
-    - 'bcos _ sdk _ c _ transaction _ data 'transaction structure.
-You need to call the' bcos _ sdk _ destroy _ transaction _ data _ struct 'interface to release the transaction structure to avoid memory leakage.
+    - 'bcos _ sdk _ c _ transaction _ data' transaction structure.
+You need to call the 'bcos _ sdk _ destroy _ transaction _ data _ struct' interface to release the transaction structure to avoid memory leakage

 - `bcos_sdk_calc_transaction_data_struct_hash`
   - Prototype:
     - `const char* bcos_sdk_calc_transaction_data_struct_hash(int crypto_type, struct bcos_sdk_c_transaction_data* transaction_data)`
   - Function:
-    - Calculate the 'bcos _ sdk _ c _ transaction _ data' transaction structure hash
+    - Calculate the hash of the 'bcos _ sdk _ c _ transaction _ data' transaction structure
   - Parameters:
     - crypto_type: type, ECDSA: BCOS_C_SDK_ECDSA_TYPE(0), SM: BCOS_C_SDK_SM_TYPE(1)
     - `transaction_data`: 'bcos _ sdk _ c _ transaction _ data' transaction structure pointer
   - Return:
-    - 'bcos _ sdk _ c _ transaction _ data' Transaction Structure Hash
+    - 'bcos _ sdk _ c _ transaction _ data' transaction structure hash
-    - Failed to return 'NULL'.
+    - 'NULL' is returned.
 Use 'bcos _ sdk _ get _ last _ error' and 'bcos _ sdk _ get _ last _ error _ msg' to obtain the error code and error description
-  - 注意:
+  - Attention:
     - **The hash of the 'bcos _ sdk _ c _ transaction _ data' transaction structure, which is also the hash of the transaction**
-    - The returned string needs to be released by calling 'bcos _ sdk _ c _ free' to avoid memory leakage.
+    - The returned string needs to be released by calling 'bcos _ sdk _ c _ free' to avoid memory leakage

 - `bcos_sdk_create_transaction_struct`
   - Prototype: